 Call-Route profiles have a unique type of index, which specifies not only a channel or modem address but also an entry number in the call-routing database.
-This is required because each WAN channel or host port (such as a modem or HDLC channel) can have multiple Call-Route profiles addressing it.
+The additional number is required because each WAN channel or host port (such as a modem or HDLC channel) can have multiple Call-Route profiles addressing it.
 For information about call routing, see the MAX TNT Hardware Installation Guide.

-A default Call-Route profile is created by the system when it first detects the presence of a slot card.
+The system has one default Call-Route profile that prevents it from dropping calls.
+In addition, when the system detects the presence of a host slot card (such as a modem or HDLC card), it creates a default Call-Route profile for routing calls to that slot.
 The administrator may also create any number of Call-Route profiles, and may delete them when they are no longer needed.
-Call-Route profile indexes use this format:
+Call-Route profile indexes use the following format:

+'''

 { { { shelf-N slot-N item-N } logical-item-N } entry-N }

+'''